Theon looks grimly over a pile of messenger ravens in Winterfell

 - Tyrion gives a tired version, upon hearing about Daenerys's dragons.From the books...

-- Awesomely inverted when Cersei tells Tyrion that she's got Shae.
+- Inverted when Cersei tells Tyrion that she's got Shae.
 Tyrion manages to keep a straight face when he thinks she's in danger, and manages to fake a restrained version of this reaction when he finds out that Cersei actually has the wrong woman.